yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/README.md

 3.3 Create All-in-one manifest(YAML) file (create-deployment-svc.yaml)
 3.4 Build and Publish the services
 3.5 Confirm the deployment and services
+3.6 Persistence Volume Mount with Azure Storage
-3.6 How to access the Application (port-forward)
+3.7 How to access the Application (port-forward)
-3.7 How to write YAML file?
+3.７8How to write YAML file?

 ## [4.
 Most userful kubectl command](Kubernetes-Workshop4.md)
 4.1 About kubectl command